KonradSchieban/Neighborhood-Maps/README.md

 The user can specify the base location of the search, the search string which is used to find results with this keyword in the vicinity and the radius in m around the base location.
 After clicking the search button a list of of names are presented next to the maps.
 Another click on any list item displays a list of Wikipedia results at the bottom of the page.

+A filter input can be used to filter all list items in real-time which contain the provided string.

 <h2>1.
 Content</h2>

     - Neigborhood-Maps